 Children and youth in migration

 During the past decades, Albania has experienced different massive emigration waves.
-Families and children who migrate sometimes run great risks, whether along the way, at their destination or upon returning to Albania.
 Severe economic hardship or violations of their rights are some of the main reasons why vulnerable people emigrate.
 To prevent unsafe migration and reintegrate vulnerable families returning to Albania, we help parents set up an income-generating activity, encourage children to attend school or after-school activities, provide psychosocial counselling and support, and empower young people to become agents of change.
-Our experts work to improve the regulatory framework and the services for children on the move and strengthen cross-border cooperation in the Balkans to prevent trafficking and to ensure access to protection and reintegration services for the victims.
+Our experts work to improve the regulatory framework and the services for children on the move.
+We strengthen cross-border cooperation in the Balkans to prevent trafficking and to ensure access to protection and reintegration services for the victims.

-Cases of children involved in violent extremism and/or in conflict with the law in Albania are mainly caused by difficult socio-economic conditions, lack of education opportunities, and social exclusion.
+Cases of children in conflict with the law in Albania are mainly caused by difficult socio-economic conditions, lack of education opportunities, and social exclusion.
 To counter this phenomenon, we are building youth resilience through an innovative approach at community level.
-We train youth activists, local organisations and authorities on conflict resolution and leadership, offer them grants to support grass-root initiatives empowering youth, and support youth in becoming agents of change.
 We strengthen the child protection system for children in conflict with the law by supporting the authorities to develop or amend and implement legal provisions, policy papers and working protocols.
 We work to prevent the reoffending of children in conflict with the law by developing, implementing and strengthening reintegration programmes and by promoting the necessary knowledge and skills for successful rehabilitation of young people in detention facilities.